Basic bicycle safety may not be enough to keep you safe in the Bay Area

 You’re wearing your helmet, your outfit is bright and perfectly visible, and your bike is functioning beautifully.
 As you kick off, you tick off the typical safety tips in your head (look ahead, stay to the right, signal appropriately, etc.).
 It’s a perfect day in San Francisco, and you’re feeling safe and secure as you cruise into clearly marked bicycle lanes, right?

-Bicycle-related injuries happen every day in San Francisco
+Bicycle-related injuries happen every day in the Bay Area

 Yet unforeseen — and often unavoidable — unfortunate encounters may await even the best-prepared bicycle rider.
 Defects in San Francisco Bay Area roads, complicated or confusing intersections, cars in the bike lane, potholes, bumps or other uneven pavement, etc. can create dangerous conditions that can be difficult to detect ahead of time, and interrupt your happy travels.
 Check with the San Francisco Bicycle Coalition to ensure you better understand the rules of the road in SF and get news on safer biking issues affecting San Francisco.
 Even if signage does exist (for construction hazards, for example), it isn’t always adequate.
 Despite all your precautions, you may end up the victim of injury or damage while riding your bike in the San Francisco Bay Area.